Skip to content

 POSITION REQUIREMENTS

-• May require evidence of supervision by a licensed clinician if applicable.
+• Evidence of supervision by a licensed clinician if unlicensed and applicable

-• Possess skills in organizing, planning, and prioritizing, and ability to facilitate meetings.
+• Possess skills in organizing, planning and prioritizing

 Read More